kj/shopify-client/README.md

-Making the same call with the same shop/client, will result in the data being returned straight from the cache on subsequent calls, until the configured TTL expires.
+Making the same call with the same shop/client, will result in the data being returned straight from the cache on subsequent calls, until the configured TTL expires (the default TTL is 1 hour).
 If you're using Redis, it will be used as the cache store; otherwise, the cache will be stored in a thread local variable.

 You can also manually build and clear a cached request.
 For example, you might need to clear the cache without waiting for the TTL if you receive an update